 The castle’s builders and owners were amongst the most powerful families of the day.
 When Die Marksburg passed to the Landgraves of Hesse in 1479, they turned it into a fortress, adding ramparts and batteries to accommodate artillery.

 After a chequered history, the castle was sold for a symbolic price of 1,000 Goldmarks to the German Castles Association which had been founded a year earlier as a private initiative to preserve castles in Germany.
-The Marksburg has been the head office of this organisation since 1931.
+The Marksburg has been the head office of this organization since 1931.

 Soaring over the Mosel town of Cochem, the medieval Reichsburg Castle (sometimes called Cochem Castle) is simply breathtaking.
-Heavily damaged in 1688, the the Imperial Castle of Cochem was overrun by French King Louis XIV’s troops in the course of the Nine Years’ War, and the following year, they destroyed it.
+Heavily damaged in 1688, the Imperial Castle of Cochem was overrun by French King Louis XIV’s troops in the course of the Nine Years’ War, and the following year, they destroyed it.

 It lay in ruins until 1868, when it was bought for 300 Goldmark and lovingly restored in the neo-gothic style associated with German castle romanticism in the 19th century, and since 1978 it has been owned by the town of Cochem.

-Perched 400 metres above the forested Thuringia landscape, UNESCO Wartburg Castle stands as a monument to the cultural history of Germany, Europe, and beyond, for it was here that Martin Luther made his translation of the Bible, where Saint Elizabeth of Hungary, of the legend of The Miracle of the Roses, lived and worked, and where King Ludwig II took inspiration for Neuschwanstein.
+Perched 400 meters above the forested Thuringia landscape, UNESCO Wartburg Castle stands as a monument to the cultural history of Germany, Europe, and beyond, for it was here that Martin Luther made his translation of the Bible, where Saint Elizabeth of Hungary, of the legend of The Miracle of the Roses, lived and worked, and where King Ludwig II took inspiration for Neuschwanstein.

 Although the Schloss Wartburg of today still contains substantial original structures from the 12th to the 15th century, much of the interior dates back only to the 19th century.
-The castle’s original foundation was laid about 1067 and became one of the most important princes’ courts in the German Reich.
+The castle’s original foundation was laid in about 1067 and became one of the most important princes’ courts in the German Reich.
 In 1320, substantial reconstruction work was done after the castle had been damaged in a fire caused by lightning in 1317 or 1318.

-You must book a guided tour to visit Wartburg Castle’s lavish interiors, which include beautiful tapestries, the ornate decoration of the Festsaal (Festival Hall), lavish golden mosaics and medieval musical instruments.
-The residential rooms are spread over three floors and are considered the best preserved example of late Romanesque architecture north of the Alps.
+You must book a guided tour to visit Wartburg Castle’s lavish interiors, which include beautiful tapestries, the ornate decoration of the Festsaal (Festival Hall), lavish golden mosaics, and medieval musical instruments.
+The residential rooms are spread over three floors and are considered the best-preserved example of late Romanesque architecture north of the Alps.